Who we are

 One in five women experiences mental health problems during pregnancy or in the first year after birth.

-The Cheshire and Mersey Specialist Perinatal Service provides important mental health assessment and support for local women experiencing moderate to severe mental health issues during this time.
+We provide important mental health assessment and support for local women and birthing people experiencing mental health issues during this time.

 We can help in a number of ways:

-We provide one-to-one assessment and ongoing support for women who are pregnant or have a baby who is under 24 months, and:
+We provide one to one assessment and ongoing support if you are pregnant or have a baby who is under 24 months, and:

 - Are currently experiencing complex or severe mental health problems

-- Have a history of or are at risk of developing severe or complex mental health problems during the perinatal period, even if they are currently well.
+- Have a history of, or are at risk of, developing severe or complex mental health problems during the perinatal period, even if you are currently well.

 Phone consultation and advice for health professionals

-We provide advice over the phone for any health or social care professionals working with women who are receiving support from primary or secondary mental health services and are either pregnant, planning a pregnancy or have a baby who is under 24 months.
+We provide advice for any health or social care professionals working with women who are receiving support from primary or secondary mental health services and are either pregnant, planning a pregnancy or have a baby who is under 24 months.